 Migration Step 1.
 UX on a Budget

 Your migration starts with the UX part.
-As before, you are going to take a close look at your store and decide whether you want something changed in the store.
-After all, this is the most convenient time for you to do any design or UI/UX changes since after the migration is complete it will take a lot of effort to re-do stuff.
+As before, you are going to take a closer look at your store and decide whether you want something changed in it.
+After all, this is the most convenient time for you to do any design or UI/UX changes, taking advantage of this Magento 2 migration benefit.
+Note that after the migration is complete, it will take a lot of effort to re-do stuff.

 Our attention is glued to the key pages of the store (your customers visit these pages most often, these pages are also a vital part of your sales funnel):

-Make a short list of your goals (better put it down in writing):
+Then, make a Magento 2 migration checklist of your goals (better to put it down in writing):

 - add new pages or remove old ones.

 UX risk factors.
-If you are on a strict budget, you don’t have the luxury of hiring someone to do that job.
-Which means you are the one who is going to make all the UX decisions.
-While it’s a good idea to involve the store owner into the decision-making process – because they know how their business works! – there are downsides to that, too.
+If you are on a strict budget, you don’t have the luxury of hiring someone to do the UX job.
+This means you are the one who is going to make all the UX decisions.
+While it’s a good idea to involve the store owners in the decision-making process (because they know how their business works) there are downsides to that, too.

 Migration Step 2.
 Design on a Budget

 Design risks.
-There’s a possibility that the theme you really like lacks some essential features that you need to implement for your layout.
-This means you’ll have to settle for a less attractive theme that has everything you need.
+There’s a possibility that the theme you really like lacks some essential features that you’d like to have for your layout.
+This means you’ll have to settle for a less visually attractive theme but that has everything you need.
 Or most of it.
-A few design compromises are inevitable.
+So, a few design compromises are inevitable.

 Migration Step 3.
 Frontend and Backend on a Budget

 Extension setup risks.
-There are more than 2300 third-party extensions in Magento Marketplace.
-While it’s a really big number we don’t recommend that you install more than 10.
-Going overboard will bring glitches you won’t be able to fix yourself.
+There are more than 2300 third-party extensions on the Magento Marketplace.
+While it’s a really big number, we don’t recommend that you install more than 10.
+Going overboard will bring glitches that you won’t be able to fix by yourself.

 It’s almost never a smooth ride.
 Magento extensions always conflict with one another.
 Making them work is a huge part of any migration.
 But when you have a small number of extensions, bugs are easier to notice and fix.
 They will also be less severe than when you have dozens and dozens of extensions installed.